databio/sciquill/README.md

 By default, pandoc will include your references cited just right at the end of the document.
 That works for some grants, but others want a separate reference document.
-To accomodate this, we need to do 2 things: 1) make a bibliography-only file; 2) suppress the bibliography in the main file.
+To accommodate this, we need to do 2 things: 1) make a bibliography-only file; 2) suppress the bibliography in the main file.